-- The owner and supervisors of the trampoline are responsible to make sure all the users are aware of practices specified in this manual. - 2.
-Place the trampoline on a level surface before use. - Adequate overhead clearance is essential.
-A minimum of 7.3 m (24 ft) from ground level is recommended.
+- The owner and supervisors of the trampoline are responsible to make all users aware of practices specified in this manual. - Place the trampoline on a level surface before use. - Adequate overhead clearance is essential.
+A minimum of 7.3 m (24 ft.) from ground level is recommended.
 Provide clearance for wires, tree limbs, and other possible hazards. - Lateral clearance is essential.
 Place the trampoline away from walls, structures, fences, and other play areas.
-Maintain a clear space on sides of the trampoline. - Use the trampoline in a well lighted area.
+Maintain a clear space on all sides of the trampoline. - Use the trampoline in a well-lighted area.
 Artificial illumination may be required for indoor or shady areas. - Secure the trampoline against unauthorized and unsupervised use.
-If an access ladder is used, it should be removed when the trampoline is not in use. - Inspect the trampoline and enclosure before each use, and replace any worn, defective, or missing parts.
-Make sure the netting, enclosure tubes, and foam sleeves are correctly positioned. - 8.
-Remove any obstructions from beneath the trampoline. - The trampoline is designed for users weighing 100kg (220 lbs.) or less.
+If an access ladder is used, it should be removed when the trampoline is not in use. - Inspect the trampoline before each use, and replace any worn, defective, or missing parts.
+Jumpers may be injured if the trampoline is used when it is in poor condition. - Remove any obstructions from beneath the trampoline. - The trampoline is designed for users weighing 90 kg (200 lbs.) or less.
 The trampoline is not recommended for use by children under 6 years of age. - Do not allow more than one person on the trampoline.
-Use by more than one person at the same time can result in serious unjury. - 11.
-Misuse and abuse of the trampoline is dangerous and can cause serious injuries.
+Use by more than one person at the same time can result in serious injury. - Misuse and abuse of the trampoline is dangerous and can cause serious injuries. - Use the trampoline only with mature, knowledgeable supervision.

-- 12. Use the trampoline only with mature, knowledgeable supervision. - Climb onto and off the trampoline.
+- Climb onto and off the trampoline.
 Do not jump onto it or off it.
 Do not use the trampoline as a springboard to other objects. - 14.
 Injury may result from encountering the frame or falling through the springs while getting onto or off the trampoline or while jumping.
 Stay in the center of the bed when jumping.
 Do not use the trampoline without the frame pad securely in place to cover the frame.
 The frame pad is not designed or intended to support the weight of the user.
 Do not step or jump directly onto the frame pad. - 15.
 The trampoline is a rebounding device that propels the user to unaccustomed heights and into a variety of body movements.
 Rebounding off the trampoline, striking the frame or springs, or improperly landing on the bed may cause injury. - 16.
 Do not attempt or allow somersaults.
 This can result in a broken head, neck, back, or leg.
-Landing on the head or neck can cause serious injury, paralysis, or death, even landing on the middle of the bed. - 17.
-Do not use the trampoline while under the influence of alcohol or drugs.
-These substances impair reaction time, judgement, and physical coordination. - 18.
-Do not jump on the trampoline while holding an object, particularly one that is sharp or breakable. - 19.
-Bounce only when the surface of the bed is dry.
+Landing on the head or neck can cause serious injury, paralysis, or death, even when landing in the middle of the bed. - 17.
+Jumpers who lose control of their jump may land on the bed incorrectly, land on the frame or springs, or fall off the trampoline.
+Attempting maneuvers beyond present skill levels increases the chance of losing control. - Do not use the trampoline while under the influence of alcohol or drugs.
+These substances impair reaction time, judgment, and physical coordination. - Do not jump on the trampoline while holding or having an object, particularly one that is sharp or breakable. - Bounce only when the surface of the bed is dry.
 Wind or air movement should be calm to gentle.
-The trampoline must not be used in gusty or severe winds. - 20.
-The trampoline enclosure is to be used only as an enclosure for a round trampoline.
+The trampoline must not be used in gusty or severe winds.